paschalugwu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Here, I write a script that prints “Hello, World”, followed by a new line to the standard output.
+Here, I write the script that prints my outputs.